Homepage > Journal > Sprint vs. Cascade. Which will work better for project development?

 • It makes it easy to manage dependencies.

-Disadvantages of the Cascade:
+Disadvantages of the cascade:

 • The method will be less effective if we don't have strictly determined requirements from the beginning.